vinayalodha/greenbot/README.md

 AWS infrastructure can grow pretty fast and sometimes it leads to underutilized resources and bad design choices.
 This tool aims to tackle those.

-GreenBot tries to solve that problem.
 Its **dead simple, opinionated tool** that analyzes AWS infrastructure and finds ways to reduce cost

 * [Documentation](https://vinay-lodha.gitbook.io/greenbot/)